Mobility vs. Flexibility

 Enhancing Performance

 • Speed and Agility: Adequate mobility and flexibility are essential for athletes to achieve optimal speed and agility.
-By increasing the range of motion in key joints, athletes can perform quick directional changes, accelerate faster, and maintain proper body mechanics during high-speed movements.
+By increasing the range of motion in critical joints, athletes can perform quick directional changes, accelerate faster, and maintain proper body mechanics during high-speed movements.

 Injury Prevention